hanghuacs/finematch/README.md

-# Nerfies
+# FineMatch

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).

-If you find Nerfies useful for your work please cite:
+If you find FineMatch useful for your work please cite:
 ```
-@article{park2021nerfies
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
-  journal   = {ICCV},
-  year      = {2021},
+@article{hua2024finematch,
+  title={FINEMATCH: Aspect-based Fine-grained Image and Text Mismatch Detection and Correction},
+  author={Hua, Hang and Shi, Jing and Kafle, Kushal and Jenni, Simon and Zhang, Daoan and Collomosse, John and Cohen, Scott and Luo, Jiebo},
+  journal={arXiv preprint arXiv:2404.14715},
+  year={2024}
 }
 ```